 As PMPs are set to eliminate these drawbacks, spending on Private MarketPlaces continues to increase.
 According to a report by eMarketer, Private Marketplace will account for 51.1% of total Real-time bidding deals by the end of 2020.

 Open auction (Open-RTB) Vs Private Marketplace (PMP)

 In a Private Marketplace, publishers have better control over their ad inventories.
 Be it the CPMs, advertisers, and the type of creatives that will be displayed on their site.
-Private marketplace guarantees higher CPM as a publisher offers ‘first-look’ to the premium ad inventories to the buyers.
+The private marketplace guarantees higher CPM as a publisher offers ‘first-look’ to the premium ad inventories to the buyers.

-It provides transparency in publisher and advertiser relationship.
+It provides transparency in publisher and advertiser relationships.
 Advertisers are fully aware of what they are buying and publishers are aware of who they are targeting and who is going to place ads on their inventories, which isn’t possible in open marketplaces.

 Benefits of a Private Marketplace (PMP)

 Private Marketplaces have grown substantially and will account for more than 40% of the total programmatic ad spend.
 It is expected to reach more than 50% by the end of this year.
 The best part is, PMP offers benefits to both publishers and advertisers.

 How?
 We’re glad you asked.

 - PMP provides transparency for both publishers and advertisers.
 It is a step to shine a light on the obscurity plaguing the advertising ecosystem.

 - It offers brands the opportunity to have clear control over where their ads are being promoted instead of being placed everywhere.

 - PMP auctions allow a new way for publishers to fill their ad space.
 Instead of relying on the sales team, publishers can connect with the selling platform to make their inventory available to the selected advertisers.

 - It ensures premium inventory, thus assuring brand safety.

 - It can give access to unique first-party audience data to advertisers and provide enhanced targeting capabilities.

 - It helps advertisers to set new buys on top websites quickly and effectively on specifically segmented vertical.